Jack-keja/wizard_battle/README.md

 ![Game Screenshot](game_screenshot.png) <!-- Add a screenshot of your game -->

-I used IA help to write more detailed comments in version 4 ( wizadrs_battleV4.py) so anyone can understand what I did.
+I used AI help to write more detailed comments in version 4 ( wizadrs_battleV4.py) so anyone can understand what I did.

 ## 🎮 Game Features